A Princess for Christmas: Plot

-Jules Daly is an antique store worker in Buffalo, New York who becomes the legal guardian of her niece Maddie and nephew Milo after the loss of her sister and brother-in-law.
+Jules Daly is an antique store worker in Buffalo, New York, who becomes the legal guardian of her niece Maddie and nephew Milo after the loss of her sister and brother-in-law.
 Maddie is a fun-loving girl and Milo is a rebel and troublemaking teenager.
-After Jules gets fired by Arthur due to financial problems and the children's babysitter Mrs. Kelly quits following Maddie's pranks, Jules reprimands Maddie for driving the nanny away and grounds Milo for sneaking out, shoplifting a game, and decapitating Maddie's doll to keep her quiet.
+After Jules gets laid off by Arthur due to financial problems and the children's babysitter Mrs. Kelly quits following Maddie's pranks, Jules reprimands Maddie for driving the nanny away and grounds Milo for sneaking out, shoplifting a game, and decapitating Maddie's doll to keep her quiet.
 In addition, Milo doesn't want to go get a Christmas tree with Jules due to the fact that Christmas reminds him of his parents' death.

-Paisley Winterbottom the butler of the children's wealthy grandfather, Duke Edward appears with an invitation for Milo and Maddie to spend the Christmas holidays with his employer in the country of Castlebury.
+Paisley Winterbottom, the butler of the children's wealthy grandfather, Duke Edward appears with an invitation for Milo and Maddie to spend the Christmas holidays with his employer in the country of Castlebury.
 Jules initially refuses, but decides to go for the children's sake when Paisley claims that the Duke is ill.

 Arriving at the palace where the Duke is in good health, Jules meets Prince Ashton, the brother of her sister's husband Charles and falls in love with him.
 Looking around, she finds no Christmas trees and asks the Duke why there are none.
 He replies he doesn't like them.
 However, Jules takes Maddie out to get a tree and then they all decorate it.
 Edward finds out and becomes furious until Maddie hands him an ornament, which turns out to be the same one his brother had given him when they were children.
 Finally appreciating the spirit of the season, he tells Paisley to send invitations out for a Christmas Eve ball.